-- To approve the draft budget plan for the financial year and recommend its adoption by the Full Governing

-Body; - To make decisions on expenditure following recommendations from other committees in line with the Finance Policy; - To consider the management accounts and report significant anomalies from the anticipated position to the Governing Body; - To ensure the Academy operates within the financial regulations of the ESFA; - To prepare the financial statement to form part of the annual report of the Governing Body to parents and for filing in accordance with Companies Act and Charity Commission requirements; - To receive auditors' and Responsible Officer's reports and make recommendations to the Governing Body on their findings; and - To recommend to the full Governing Body the appointment or reappointment of the auditors of the Academy.
+- To approve the draft budget plan for the financial year and recommend its adoption by the Full Governing Body; - To make decisions on expenditure following recommendations from other committees in line with the Finance Policy: - To consider the management accounts and report significant anomalies from the anticipated position to the Governing Body; - To ensure the Academy operates within the financial regulations of the ESFA; - To prepare the financial statement to form part of the annual report of the Governing Body to parents and for filing in accordance with Companies Act and Charity Commission requirements: - To receive auditors' and Responsible Officer's reports and make recommendations to the Governing Body on their findings; and - To recommend to the full Governing Body the appointment or reappointment of the auditors of the Academy.

-During the year A N Christopher was appointed Chair of the Finance Committee; L Rowley was appointed Vice Chair.
-Smiline Amor joined the Governors' Finance Committee on 27th April 2017.
+During the year A N Christopher was appointed Chair of the Finance Committee; V Hindson was appointed Vice Chair.
+Smiline Amor resigned from the Governors' Finance Committee on 10th November 2017.
+Lee Rowley resigned from the Governors' Finance Committee on 11th December 2017.
+Andy Christopher resigned from the Governors Finance Committee on 31st August 2018.